postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Intellisense/customizing-aspect-description.md

 ---
 uid: customizing-aspect-description
-title: "Customizing Aspect Description in Tooltips"
+title: "Customizing Aspect Description in CodeLens And Tooltips"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
-summary: "The document provides guidance on customizing aspect descriptions in tooltips using Visual Studio Tools for Metalama and PostSharp, including instructions for both simple and composite aspects."
+summary: "The document provides guidance on customizing aspect descriptions in CodeLens and tooltips using Visual Studio Tools for Metalama and PostSharp, including instructions for both simple and composite aspects."
 ---
 # Customizing Aspect Description in CodeLens and Tooltips